-Counsel should be appropriately dressed for court appearances.
+Counsel should be appropriately dressed for court appearances including TEAMS proceedings.
 At trial or at hearings, witnesses and parties should be instructed to wear clean, neat, and appropriate attire.
 In addition, witnesses and parties should be instructed as to proper behavior when court is in session.